pittcsc/Documents/Constitution.md

 ## XXV) Amendments

-Amendments to this Constitution will be presented by a board member for a vote.
-For approval, an amendment must receive a simple majority vote of approval from the board and a two-thirds vote of approval from the body of active student members.
+Amendments to this Constitution will be presented by an officer for a vote.
+For approval, an amendment must receive a two-thirds majority vote of approval from the board.

 All constitution additions, revisions and deletions must be reported to the SORC.